DamienHarper/auditor-bundle/README.md

 Per entity enabling/disabling is done in the configuration file.

+This lets you disable audit logging for an entity by default and only enable auditing when needed for example.
+To do so, add this to your configuration file:

 ```yaml
 // app/config/config.yml (symfony < 3.4)
 // config/packages/dh_doctrine_audit.yaml (symfony >= 3.4)